matttpj/CarND-PID-Control/writeup_CarND-PID-Control_P8.md

 Best Error: -1.6664
 Car gets all the way around the track with slightly less wild oscillations.

 I found that to successively drive around the track it was not necessary to tune the Integral Error hyper-parameter to meet the project rubric.
-If I had continued to experiment I would have adjusted my TotalError algorithm to use Twiddle; whereby the **Ki** is multiplied by -2.
+If I had continued to experiment I would have re-written my TotalError algorithm to use Twiddle.
+With Twiddle, the **Kp, Ki, Kd** hyper-parameters are initialised to 1, the **Ki** parameter is multiplied by -2 and the algorithm constructed so that it finds optimal values for the coefficients.

 I also experimented with adding a PID controller to modify the vehicle throttle as suggested in the starter code.
 However, after multiple rounds of experimentation I was unable to improve on above performance; hence I have omitted this code from project submission.
 I would appreciate feedback from the reviewer as to how best to utilise **speed** and **steering_angle** successfully in a PID Control implementation.